-Collaboration in a work environment can sometimes cause confusion and slow down the production of new files.
+Collaboration within your organization can sometimes cause confusion and slow down the production of new files.
 Whether visibility into what someone else on the team is working on, or outside engineers not being able to access the design data that they need, Autodesk Vault has ways of ensuring that collaboration works smoothly.

 Vault ensures that information about the data is available for the users to view, one of the most important pieces of information is who is currently editing the files located in Autodesk Vault.
 With Autodesk Vault’s Check in and Check out system you can guarantee that there is only one user has editing privileges, and with Vault’s properties any user can view a file and establish who is working on it all times.